macroquest/docs/lua/events-and-binds.md

 # Lua Events and Binds

-Events and binds are very similar to their macro counterparts, but use the fact that lua functions are first class to allow you to simply specify callback functions that will process events and binds when they get processed.
+Events and binds are very similar to their macro counterparts, but use the fact that Lua functions are first class to allow you to simply specify callback functions that will process events and binds when they get processed.
 The callbacks will require a specific signature to work, so this page is here to document how to use callbacks.